olets/MacKeyboard/README.md

 # MacKeyboard

-A Mac mapping for the Dell Mini 10v keyboard
+A Mac mapping for Windows keyboards, perfect for Mac users who dip into other OSes

 - Changes the behavior of the Alt, Windows, and Contextual Menu keys
 - Adds behaviors to one of the Ctrl keys

 ## Use, Customization, and Limitations

-This is an [AutoHotKey](http://www.autohotkey.com/) script (a .ahk).
-Install AHK and double click this file (or add it to your startup items).
+MacKeyboard is an AutoHotKey ([www.autohotkey.com](http://www.autohotkey.com/)) script.
+Install AHK and double click this file (make it and yourself happy by adding it to startup items).

-### NOTE:** I mouse/trackpad with my right hand, and use the left-hand Ctrl key
-for right clicking.
+- MacKeyboard is optimized for users who mouse/trackpad with their right hand, and use the left-hand Ctrl key for right clicking.
 If you want to use the right-hand Ctrl key for right clicking you'll need to swap all LCtrl's and RCtrl's.

-### LIMITATIONS:
 - Alt-Tab (Mac "Command-Tab") is now mapped to Windows-Tab and Contextual Menu-Tab (shouldn't be an issue for small keyboards, where the Windows and Contextual Menu buttons are close to the thumbs, and Alt is narrow)